san2130/Pixelate-21/README.md

 - The minimum path to each patient is caluclated using Djikstra's Algorithm, and then the bot is made to move towards it.
 - After picking up the patient, we check whether the patient is covid/non-covid by removing the pink cover and then he is taken to the appropriate hospital, again following the minimum path.
 - The program terminates after both the patients have been taken to their respective hospitals.
-- For movement of the bot, on every cell the camera feed is called and the position of the bot and its orientation are detected using OpenCV functions, based on which the Proportional Controller calculates the torque to be given, in each direction.
+- For movement of the bot, on every cell the camera feed is called and the position of the bot and its orientation are detected using OpenCV functions, based on which the Proportional Controller calculates the torque to be given, to each wheel.

 ### Working
-You can check out the final video of the Pybullet simulation here.
+You can check out the final video of the Pybullet simulation [here](https://drive.google.com/file/d/1RNXEZoWE4vzxKnGCpUiqtI4abuo0aFy0/view?usp=sharing).

 <h3 align=center>Team B11</h3>